-In the places we excavated outside the citadel, west of its western wall, our expectations were surpassed: A long alley was found along the citadel’s wall, used in the Iron Age II and probably also in the Persian period.
+In the areas excavated outside the citadel, west of its western wall, our expectations were exceeded.
+A long alley running along the citadel wall was uncovered, used during the Iron Age II and likely also in the Persian period.
+West of this alley, numerous buildings and finds were discovered, including material typically associated with an acropolis, such as weights and a large number of stamp impressions.
+Especially noteworthy are the rosette stamp impressions dating to the Iron Age IIC.

 We now understand that there were at least four layers of settlement one above the other in the acropolis, from the Iron Age IIB, IIC, the Persian period and the Hellenistic period (and it seems perhaps there was more than one Hellenistic phase).